zingale/phy504/docs/source/cxx-simple-container.rst

 =============================

-Here's a simple container that manages its own memory (dynamic allocation on the heap), via a ``unique_ptr`` -- this is a pointer that the compiler will automatically clean up after once it goes out of scope.
+Here's a simple container that manages its own memory (dynamic allocation on the heap), via a ``unique_ptr``---this is a pointer that the compiler will automatically clean up after once it goes out of scope.

 .. tip::